 The album begins, unassumingly, with a song brought forth from Brock's busking repertoire.
 "Hurry on Sundown" is a three-chord wonder, a simple folk song that, to this day, still shines uniquely bright.
 Following that catchy tune, all bets are off as the band heads for planets unknown.
 "The Reason Is?" is an atmospheric instrumental that eventually merges with the repetitive riffing of "Be Yourself," a very loosely structured jam that allows the band to stretch out.
 The track builds with intensity and purpose as it chugs along.
 Unlike paths taken by "jam bands," Hawkwind were always on a ride somewhere.

 With "Paranoia Pt.1 & 2," things get more freaked out.
 Haunting voices chant "higher" as synth and guitars get caught in a wind tunnel to create a sense of paranoia.
 "Seeing It as You Really Are" is a slow building free-form freak-out that points the direction toward the next album with a more pronounced driving rhythm to propel the wash of electronics, sax and guitars skyward.
 They would perfect this type of sonic attack over the course of the next two LPs.

 The album ends close to where it all began, with another, more decidedly earthbound song, "Mirror of Illusion."
 By book-ending the album with more straight ahead rock 'n' roll, the entire record plays out like some sort of round trip.
 Those two straight-forward tunes still rank among the finest in the band's catalog.

-"The first album I think, captured the spirit of the band the most," said drummer Terry Ollis in a BBC documentary.
-Guitarist Dave Brock concurs, telling Record Collector, "That was the great magical album.
-It was quite daring, I thought."
+Drummer Terry Ollis in a BBC documentary, said "the first album, I think, captured the spirit of the band the most."
+Guitarist Dave Brock concurred, telling Record Collector: "That was the great magical album.
+It was quite daring."